01100100/blog/content/posts/maploading.md

 - [ ] Profile the different parts of the map loading process to break down ingload time
 - [ ] Add more "real world" interactions to the experiment and see how the  styles perform under different conditions.
 - [ ] Set up a github action to run the experiment on pull requests and provided a central place to see the results.
+- [ ] Use the [firefox profiler](https://profiler.firefox.com/docs) to get a more detailed view of the rendering process.

+## Down the profiling rabbit hole

+The whole point of profiling is to get a better understanding of how something will perform in the real world and give you measurements to compare and make decisions on.

+This experiment only looked at the time it took to load the map and used events emitted from the maplibre-gl library to measure this time.
+In my case, this information was already enough to make a decision about which style to use.
+But you can go much, much deeper.

+You could profile the different parts of the map loading process, like the time it takes to download the style document, the time it takes to start downloading vector tiles, the time it takes to render the tiles, the time it takes to render the text...
+The possibilities are endless.

+{{< admonition type=info title="Enter is the firefox profiler" >}}

+I am a fan of the [firefox profiler](https://profiler.firefox.com/docs) for giving a holistic view of what's happening in the browser without writing code that monitors specific actions.

+There are many other tools out there that can help you profile your web app.
+The [awesome Web Performance Optimization](https://github.com/davidsonfellipe/awesome-wpo) contains a giant list of tools and resources.

+{{< /admonition >}}